joaomsa/Brook/README.md

     virsh shutdown loadbal5
     virsh shutdown backup1

-Brook uses the qemu:///system hypervisor by default but you can specify any supported by libvirt using the -c flag:
+Brook uses the qemu:///system hypervisor by default but you can specify any supported by libvirt (So far it's only been really tested using local and remote qemu instances) using the -c flag:

     brook list -c qemu+ssh://kakiray@remotevmhost/system